Detecting isomorphisms in the homotopy category: The spheres reflect equivalences in the 2-category of spaces

 \begin{definition} A set $\mc G$ of objects in a 2-category $\mc K$ \define{jointly reflects equivalences} if, whenever $f:X\to Y$ is a morphism in $\mc K$ such that, for every $S\in \mc G$, the induced functor $\mc K(S,f):\mc K(S,X)\to \mc K(S,Y)$ is an equivalence of categories, then $f$ itself must be an equivalence in $\mc K$. \end{definition}

 We shall show in Theorem \ref{thm:SpheresGenerateTwoHot} that the 2-category $\twocat{Hot}$ admits a set $\mc G$ of objects that jointly reflects equivalences, namely $\mc G=\{S^n \mid n \geq 0 \}$.
 Note that a map $f$ in $\twocat{Hot}$ is an equivalence if and only if it is a homotopy equivalence.
+This theorem is a corollary of Theorem 1 in \cite{MMS}, which shows that for a map $f:X\to Y$ of (arcwise connected) spaces which is surjective on all fundamental groups, bijectivity of $f$ on higher homotopy groups is equivalent to that on free homotopy classes of maps from spheres.